Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Experiments and Results All necessary source codes to reproduce the experiments in this section are available at https://github.com/koc-lab/imparting-interpretability

 In our experiments, vocabulary size is close to 300,000 while only 16,242 unique words of the vocabulary are present in the concept groups.
 Furthermore, only dimensions that correspond to the concept group of the word will be updated due to the additional cost term.
 Given that these concept words can belong to multiple concept groups (2 on average), only 33,319 parameters are updated.
 There are 90 million individual parameters present for the 300,000 word vectors of size 300.
 Of these parameters, only approximately 33,000 are updated by the additional cost term.
+For the interpretability evaluations, we restrict the vocabulary to the most frequent 50,000 words\footnote{Since Word2Sense embeddings has a different vocabulary, we first filter and sort it based on our vocabulary.} except Fig.~\ref{fig:sim} where we only use most frequent 1000 words for clarity of the plot.